growthepie/.github/profile/README.md

 This project is licensed under the [MIT License](LICENSE.md).

 Thank you for visiting our GitHub page.
-Let's make the Ethereum L2 space more accessible together!
+Let's make the Ethereum ecosystem more accessible together!